sarbal/illustrator_tutorial/lessons/drawing.md

 ## Getting started
 ### New document
 1. Click on New from the File dropdown menu.
-2. Select pre-set or modify dimensions.
-Name document.
+2. Select pre-set documents (eg A4) or modify dimensions to desired need.
+3. Name document.
 You can also select color mode in the advanced menu.
 Or modify it later on.
-3. And there you go!

 <br/><img src="../figs/new_doc.png"  width="400px" title="">

 [top](#drawing)